justaminer/hsrm-fork/README.md

 ~  Added test support for Nvidia GTX 1660 Ti, RTX 2060, RTX 2070, RTX 2080, RTX 2080 Ti

-~  Devfee reduced to only 0.9% ( 50 seconds devfee every 90 minutes of mining)!
+~  Devfee reduced to only 0.9% (every 90 minutes miner will mine devfee for 50 seconds)!

      Version: 14.04.2018